Table Of Contents

-To change the font select a font name, style and size.
+To change the font select a family and typeface name and then font size.

 Note that editors like the Graph Titles And Labels editor has multiple text wells, one below each title text field (for the main, x-axis title and y-axis title) and also one that specifies the label fonts.

 This section applies to the Mac only.

 To effect a change in a font first select the graphic and then bring forward the font panel (command-t) and change the font.
 If a graphic does not have a font then no action is performed.
 If the graphic is a Label then the font for the entire label is changed.
 If the graphic is a Data Graphic then the font change is usually associated with a Point Tag label font.
 If the graphic is part of a Network then the font change applies to the node label.

 If the graphic is a Graph then the font changed depends on the component of the graph hit.
 For a graph there are three component hit types: